Luolingwei/Luolingwei.github.io/_pages/cv.md

 Work experience
 ======
+* 2020.06 - 2020.08 : Software Engineer Intern, Amazon Web Services, Seattle, US
+  * Responsible for extending Public-Facing functions in AWS Firewall Manager, added support for AWS Load Balancer (ALB and ELB) in Security Group Common Policy using Java and some AWS tools including SQS, Lambda, DynamoDB.
+  * Based on React and Typescript, extended AWS Management Console to support new resource types in Common Policy.
+  * Made it possible for Millions of AWS users to centrally manage the Security Groups attached on their Load Balancers.

 * 2019.03 - 2019.08 : Software Engineer Intern, IQIYI, Inc (Baidu), Beijing, China
   * Relying on Druid, Elasticsearch, Kibana, Kafka, developed multidimensional indicators to monitor the quality of our recommendations, output reports and sent emails automatically based on Linux.
   * Conducted statistics and visualization of indicators on Jupyter, output weekly reports automatically using Pandas and Matplotlib.